cbarrient/Latebird-client/README.md

 A breadboard consists of rows 1, 2, ..., 30, and columns a, b,..., j.
 The breadboard can be divided in 2 areas:
 * Area I: Column a till e
-* Area II: Column f till J
+* Area II: Column f till j

 All pins that are plugged into the same row within the same area are connected with each other, i.e., all pins in row 1 from column a till e are connected, all pins in row 1 from column f till j are connected.